oils-for-unix/oils/doc/help.md

 <h4 id="test">test</h4>

-String tests:

-    test STR
-    test OP STR
-    test STR OP STR
+    test OP ARG

-    [ STR ]
-    [ OP STR ]
-    [ STR OP STR ]

-File tests:

-    test TST FILE
-    test FILE1 OP FILE2
+    test ARG OP ARG

-    [ TST FILE ]
-    [ FILE1 OP FILE2 ]
+    [ OP ARG ]      # [ is an alias for test that requires closing ]

-Arithmetic tests:

-    INT1 OP INT2

-    [ INT1 OP INT2 ]
+    [ ARG OP ARG ]

-Evaluates a conditional expression and returns 0 (true) or 1 (false) as result.
+Evaluates a conditional expression and returns 0 (true) or 1 (false).

-The number of elements in the expression depends on the type of test.
+Note that [ is the name of a builtin, not an operator in the language.
+Use 'test' to avoid this confusion.

-String tests:
+String expressions:

     -n STR           True if STR is not empty.
-This is the default operation if no test is specified.
+                     'test STR' is usually equivalent, but discouraged.
     -z STR           True if STR is empty.
     STR1 = STR2      True if the strings are equal.
     STR1 != STR2     True if the strings are not equal.
     STR1 < STR2      True if STR1 sorts before STR2 lexicographically.
     STR1 > STR2      True if STR1 sorts after STR2 lexicographically.
-                        Note: < and > should be escaped, eg: \< and \>
+                     Note: < and > should be quoted like \< and \>

-File tests:
+File expressions:

-    -a FILE  True if FILE exists (recommended to use -e instead).
+    -a FILE          Synonym for -e.
     -b FILE          True if FILE is a block special file.
     -c FILE          True if FILE is a character special file.
     -d FILE          True if FILE is a directory.
     -e FILE          True if FILE exists.
     -f FILE          True if FILE is a regular file.
     -g FILE          True if FILE has the sgid bit set.
     -G FILE          True if current user's group is also FILE's group.
     -h FILE          True if FILE is a symbolic link.
     -L FILE          True if FILE is a symbolic link.
     -k FILE          True if FILE has the sticky bit set.
     -O FILE          True if current user is the file owner.
     -p FILE          True if FILE is a named pipe (FIFO).
     -r FILE          True if FILE is readable.
     -s FILE          True if FILE has size bigger than 0.
     -S FILE          True if FILE is a socket file.
     -t FD            True if file descriptor FD is open and refers to a terminal.
     -u FILE          True if FILE has suid bit set.
     -w FILE          True if FILE is writable.
     -x FILE          True if FILE is executable.
     FILE1 -nt FILE2  True if FILE1 is newer than FILE2 (mtime).
     FILE1 -ot FILE2  True if FILE1 is older than FILE2 (mtime).
-    FILE1 -ef FILE2  True if FILE1 and FILE2 are hard links.
+    FILE1 -ef FILE2  True if FILE1 is a hard link to FILE2.
 <!--    -N FILE  True if FILE was modified since last read (mtime newer than atime).-->

-Arithmetic tests:
+Arithmetic expressions coerce arguments to integers, then compare:

-    INT1 -eq INT2  True if the integers are equal.
+    INT1 -eq INT2    True if they're equal.
-    INT1 -ne INT2  True if the integers are not equal.
+    INT1 -ne INT2    True if they're not equal.
+    INT1 -lt INT2    True if INT1 is less than INT2.
     INT1 -le INT2    True if INT1 is less or equal than INT2.
-    INT1 -ge INT2  True if INT1 is greater than INT2.
-    INT1 -lt INT2  True if INT1 is less than INT2.
     INT1 -gt INT2    True if INT1 is greater than INT2.
+    INT1 -ge INT2    True if INT1 is greater or equal than INT2.

-Other operators:
+Other expressions:

     -o OPTION        True if the shell option OPTION is set.
-    -v VAR     True if the variable VAR has been set.
+    -v VAR           True if the variable VAR is set.

-    EXPR1 -a EXPR2  True if expressions EXPR1 and EXPR2 are both true.
-    EXPR1 -o EXPR2  True if either EXPR1 or EXPR2 are true.
-    !
-TEST          True, if TEST is false.
-    ( TEST )        Group a test (for precedence).
-Note: parentheses should be
-                    escaped: \( and \)
+The test builtin also supports POSIX conditionals like -a, -o, !, and ( ), but these are discouraged.

 <!--    -R VAR     True if the variable VAR has been set and is a nameref variable. -->

-Tips:

-When using the "[" operator, don't forget to leave a space between the brackets and the expression. "[" is a command, not syntax, so the shell will fail to find the command without the spaces.

 <h4 id="kill">kill</h4>